TemariVirus/HomeSec/README.md

 When the simulated device first connects to the IoT endpoint, it automatically generates random data for the device and publishes it.
 To send your own data, you can type a stringified JSON object into the console, followed by a newline, like so: `{"yourField": "yourValue"}`.
 To randomise all fields again, type `random` into the console and press enter.

 Upon being removed through the dashboard, the simulated device will automatically disconnect itself from the IoT endpoint.

+## A note on AWS Simple Notification Service (SNS)

+Sending sms messages to any number requires creating a case with AWS Support and requesting to have your account removed from the sandbox (https://stackoverflow.com/a/76839295).
+For HomeSec to send messages without moving the AWS account out of the sandbox, you will need to verify the phone number you wish to send messages to.